-- increase the quality of science teaching through building teachers’ scientific knowledge and research skills, and providing them with a transformational experience that motivates them to pass on this knowledge and skill to their students
+- increase the quality of STEM/geography teaching through building teachers’ scientific knowledge and research skills, and providing them with a transformational experience that motivates them to pass on this knowledge and skill to their students

 Who is eligible?

-The Bush Blitz TeachLive team are looking for a committed but diverse range of teachers to assist scientists on the 2017 Bush Blitz TeachLive expedition.
+The Bush Blitz TeachLive team are looking for a committed but diverse range of teachers to assist scientists on the 2019 Bush Blitz TeachLive expedition.

-All teachers who teach year 5-8 students are encouraged to apply.
+All teachers who teach year 4-12 students are encouraged to apply.